-- (v) Transients and shadows.
-With moving stimuli, GY says that 'his experience resembles that of a normal person when, with the eyes shut, he looks out of the window and moves his hand in front of his eyes.... like a "shadow" and more specifically "a black shadow moving on a black background" (Zeki & ffytche, 1998: 29; see also Beckers & Zeki, 1995; Weiskrantz, 1997: 145).
-In a similar vein, GY tells Stoerig and Barth: 'He is aware of "something moving" but it appears as "black on black," like "a mouse under a blanket" (2001: 582).
-Finally, Barbur et al. relate that GY reports a flashed target as "a dark shadow", located in the "blind" hemifield' and a higher illumination target 'sometimes appears as a localized, bright flash' (1980: 910). - (vi) Seeing and imagining.
-I have already noted GY's claim that he was 'seeing a lot' in Kentridge et al., 1997.
-A more curious report is found in King et al., 1996.
+- (e) Transients and shadows.
+With moving stimuli, GY says that "his experience resembles that of a normal person when, with the eyes shut, he looks out of the window and moves his hand in front of his eyes . . . like a 'shadow'" and more specifically "a black shadow moving on a black background" (Zeki & ffytche, 1998, p.
+29; see also Beckers & Zeki, 1995; Weiskrantz, 1997, p.
+145).
+In a similar vein, GY tells Stoerig and Barth (2001): "He is aware of 'something moving' but it appears as 'black on black,' like 'a mouse under a blanket'" (p.
+582).
+Finally, Barbur, Ruddock, and Waterfield (1980) relate that GY reports a flashed target as "a dark shadow', located in the 'blind hemifield'" and a higher illumination target "sometimes appears as a localized, bright flash" (p.
+910). - (f) Seeing and imagining.
+I have already noted GY's claim that he was "seeing a lot" in Kentridge et al. (1997).
+A more curious report is found in King, Azzopardi, Cowey, Oxbury, and Oxbury (1996).
 In their study, GY was asked to discriminate between a stationary and an oscillating grating.
 He performed excellently and confidently.
-'When asked to explain why he was so confident in his performance, GY commented that "I imagined flicker, but I didn't actually see flicker."'
-(King et al., 1996: 9, emphasis in original) - (vii) Negative unawareness.
-When using low contrast stimuli GY 'spontaneously remarked that the awareness score here should be "minus one or minus two", implying that there might be, for him, degrees of unawareness' (Zeki & ffytche, 1998: 30).
+"When asked to explain why he was so confident in his performance, GY commented that 'I imagined flicker, but I didn't actually see flicker'" (King et al., 1996, p.
+9, emphasis in original). - (g) Negative unawareness.
+When using low contrast stimuli GY "spontaneously remarked that the awareness score here should be 'minus one or minus two,' implying that there might be, for him, degrees of unawareness" (Zeki & ffytche, 1998, p.
+30).

-Many of these reports are consistent with the behavioural evidence.
+Many of these reports are consistent with the behavioral evidence.
 Lack of color sensations is consistent with the idea that wavelength information is revealed only in the form of subjective salience.
-Likewise, GY's report that he is only 'aware of individual functions of sight' is consistent with a loss of form and object perception.
+Likewise, GY's report that he is only "aware of individual functions of sight" is consistent with a loss of form and object perception.
 It is also tempting to relate other reports to the conspicuity/salience hypothesis advanced above.
 For what would it be like to experience a region as different yet fail to attribute any absolute value to it or its surround?
 Might it not be natural to say that it feels as if there were something different about that region even if one cannot say what it is.
-Or that a given stimulus presents a stronger impression than another, though neither is presented as having any absolute value in respect of (say) luminance.30
+Or that a given stimulus presents a stronger impression than another, though neither is presented as having any absolute value in respect of (say) luminance.29

 Other aspects of blindsight subjects' reports are telling in different ways.
 First, it does not make sense to speak of degrees of unawareness.
 Unawareness is simply unawareness.
 Thus, the fact that GY spontaneously distinguishes between levels of unawareness, strongly suggests that some of what he describes as unawareness is really very dim awareness.
-As with Mazzi et al.'s patient SL who counted very weak awareness as unawareness when offered only a dichotomous measure, this is consistent with the central tenet of QDC that blindsight involves severely and qualitatively degraded awareness unreported due to conservative response biases.
+As with Mazzi et al.'s (2016) patient SL who counted very weak awareness as unawareness when offered only a dichotomous measure, this is consistent with the central tenet of QDC that blindsight involves severely and qualitatively degraded awareness unreported due to conservative response biases.